Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Gradient-based reinforcement learning

-{\em Gradient-based reinforcement learning --} While the observation $s_{t}=(V,T)$ contains sufficient information to correctly determine the required thermodynamic process at any step $t$, as shown above, it is not sufficient for determining thermal efficiency.
+As an alternative to the gradient-free evolutionary learning, we consider a method which includes gradient information.
+We note however, that while the observation $s_{t}=(V,T)$ contains sufficient information to correctly determine the required thermodynamic process at any step $t$, as shown above, it is not sufficient for determining thermal efficiency.
 For example, suppose the Carnot cycle requires $K$ steps with $s_{0}=(V_{\rm max},T_{\rm c})$. $K$ steps later we arrive back at the same observation, $s_{K}=s_{0}$, achieving a thermal efficiency of $\eta_{\rm max}$.
 Now if we perform the reverse Carnot cycle, we would begin and end at the same observations as before, however this time achieving a thermal efficiency of $-\eta_{\rm max}$, meaning that the relation of the current observation representation to thermal efficiency is one-to-many.
-Unlike genetic algorithms, traditional reinforcement learning algorithms that use gradients operate using the rewards associated with specific steps of a trajectory, instead of assigning a score to an entire trajectory.
-For this reason, these algorithms cannot be used on this specific simulated heat engine.
-Therefore we now introduce a modified simulated heat engine designed for gradient-based reinforcement learning.
-In this new problem, we provide the agent with non-negative work and heat budgets, defined as $W^{*}_{K}= W_{0}^{*} + \sum_{t=0}^{K-1} \Delta W_{s_t s_{t+1}}$ and $Q^{*}_{K} = Q_{0}^{*} - \sum_{t=0}^{K-1} \Delta Q^{\rm in}_{s_{t} s_{t+1}}$ respectively, where $W_{0}^{*}$ and $Q_{0}^{*}$ are the initial budget values.
-For any thermodynamic process to be performed, $W^{*}_{K} \geq -\Delta W_{s_K s_{K+1}}$ and $Q^{*}_{K} \geq Q^{\rm in}_{s_{K} s_{K+1}}$ are required.
-We define the observation for this new heat engine as $s_{t}=(V,T,W^{*}_{t},Q^{*}_{t})$.
-With this new observation representation, the trajectory of a given singular cycle is now unique and Markovian.
-As $W_{0}^{*}$ and $Q_{0}^{*}$ are fixed, the relation of observation to thermal efficiency is now many-to-one, solving the problem of mapping an observation to a single thermal efficiency.
-As the observations for the start of each repeated cycle are unique, a trajectory that produces one cycle does not guarantee it produces many cycles.
-This poses a greater challenge as each subsequent cycle must now be learned individually.
-Thermal efficiency could be assigned to the final observation--action pair of a trajectory to update a given policy using gradients in order to produce the most thermally efficient cycle, similar to what was done in the previous case, however due to the previously stated problem, this does not encourage trajectories containing more than a single cycle.
-To avoid explicitly penalizing a trajectory for stopping after a single cycle, we instead use $\Delta W = W^{*}_{K} - W_{0}^{*}$ at the end of a trajectory.
-As $\Delta Q = Q_{0}^{*} - Q^{*}_{K}$ has a fixed maximum, using Eq.
-1, maximizing $\Delta W$ maximizes thermal efficiency while also encouraging trajectories with many cycles, satisfying our desired requirements.
+Unlike gradient-free algorithms, traditional gradient-based reinforcement learning algorithms operate using the rewards associated with specific steps of a trajectory, instead of assigning a score to an entire trajectory.
+For this reason, these algorithms cannot be used on this specific simulated heat engine because it is not Markovian.
+A common example of a Markovian problem would be chess, where one needs to only know the current state of the board, not how the individual pieces were moved to their current positions in order to make an optimal move.